DiogoNeves/diogoneves.github.io/index.md

 layout: page
 ---

-I (see :point_up:) am a father of two amazing girls and an **Engineering Manager @ Apple**.
+I (see :point_up:) am a father of two amazing girls and was until recently an **Engineering Manager @ Apple**.

 I have worked as an engineer on a few different things, from Siri to the _BAFTA award-winning_ **Little Big Planet PSP** and **Killzone Mercenary**, venturing into smaller startups in-between.

-My free time goes mostly to my **lovely family**, enjoying life, or in a dark room at night, learning more about whatever is my most recent interest.
+My free time goes mostly to my **lovely family**, enjoying life, or in a dark room at night, learning more about whatever is my current interest.

 ### Curiosities 🌟

+* Diving head first in VR/AR industry
 * Won a [BAFTA as part of the Little Big Planet Team](http://www.bafta.org/games/awards/2010-winners-nominees,2475,BA.html){:target="_blank"}
 * Can't burp
 * Native Portuguese (🇵🇹) and fluent English (🇬🇧)